 Compensatory mitigation is the third step in a sequence of actions that must be followed to minimize impacts to aquatic resources.
 In 2008, the U.S. Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers (Corps) jointly promulgated regulations revising and clarifying requirements regarding compensatory mitigation.
 According to these regulations, compensatory mitigation means the restoration, establishment, enhancement, and/or preservation of wetlands, streams and other aquatic resources for the purposes of offsetting unavoidable adverse impacts that remain after all appropriate and practicable avoidance and minimization has been achieved.

-In Alaska, the most common method of compensatory mitigation is preservation.
+In Alaska, the most common method of compensatory mitigation has been preservation.
 Aquatic resource restoration and enhancement are far less commonly employed methods of compensatory mitigation in the state.
 In June 2018, EPA and the Department of the Army (Army) met with stakeholders, including permittees, mitigation providers, and state and federal agencies to discuss ways to facilitate restoration as mitigation.
 In addition to ecological and logistical barriers, stakeholders identified a lack of easily accessible data as a barrier to identifying potential restoration projects.

 To address this, EPA and Army are currently working with stakeholders to develop a tool that would collate and spatially display data relevant to potential restoration sites.
 This tool, which is in the early phases of development, would make restoration information more accessible for permittees and third-party mitigation providers.
 It would also facilitate transparency, efficiency, and coordination between agencies and mitigation providers.